fedora-python/portingguide/source/numbers.rst

 To overload the ``/`` operator for a class in Python 2, one defined the ``__div__`` special method.
-With the divisoin change, there are two methods to define:
+With the division change, there are two methods to define:

 * ``__floordiv__``